-The Fire and Rescue Department completed a Fire Station Location Master Plan in 1988 which serves as the general plan for new fire and rescue stations in the County.
+The Fire and Rescue Department's Fire Station Location Master Plan serves as the general plan for locating new fire and rescue stations in the County.
 The Master Plan defines criteria for determining where future stations are needed.
 These criteria include incident activity, population, development types and densities, road networks, target hazards, topographical information and response times.
-Using the Master Plan criteria, the West Centreville, Kingstowne, North Point and Fairfax Center stations have been constructed, and the site for the future Wolftrap station was acquired and design work completed.
-In addition, the Crosspointe Fire and Rescue Station was constructed to cover a void area that resulted in the Laurel Hill area after the closing of the Lorton prison.
-The Fairfax Center Fire and Rescue Station houses a Hazardous Materials Response Unit which was a recognized need resulting from the ongoing threat of chemical and biological attacks in the Washington region.
+As a result, the West Centreville, Kingstowne, North Point and Fairfax Center stations were constructed, and the site for the future Wolftrap station was acquired and design work completed.
+In addition, the Crosspointe Fire and Rescue Station was constructed to serve the rapid population growth in the Laurel Hill area which resulted after the closing of the Lorton prison.

-In FY 2005, a Fire Station Condition Assessments study was completed for 11 volunteer fire stations and 21 of the 24 County-owned fire stations.
-The study evaluated the condition and functionality of these facilities, especially the older County and volunteer-owned stations ability to meet current requirements.
-The results of this assessment will assist in identifying requirements and costs associated with station improvements and renovations, as well as in the planning and scheduling of needed facility improvements and future bond requirements.
+In FY 2005, a Fire Station Condition Assessments study was completed for 11 volunteer-owned fire stations and 21 of the 24 County-owned fire stations.
+The study evaluated the condition and functionality of these stations including the ability to meet current operational requirements.
+The results of this assessment, in conjunction with the increasing demand to provide accommodations (bunkroom, shower and locker facilities) for the Fire and Rescue Department's female personnel, will be utilized to plan and prioritize facility improvements and renovations as well as identify the potential need to replace existing stations.
+The Fire and Rescue Department's female operational workforce has increased by 125 percent since FY 2005.

-The demands on the existing Fire and Rescue training academy continue to exceed the availability of resources.
-Fire and Rescue Department staff conducted a training facility needs assessment and feasibility study in collaboration with the Metropolitan Washington Airports Authority (MWAA) to evaluate the facility requirements at the County's West Ox training complex, and the possibility of developing a shared facility at Dulles International Airport.
-The study recommendations include significant enhancement and renovation of the West Ox site to include a new multi-function training facility, a Candidate Physical Abilities Testing (CPAT) facility and additional training facilities at the Dulles site.
-Since the completion of the MWAA feasibility study a shared training facility at the Dulles site is no longer a viable option; therefore, research for another site to meet the additional training needs for the Fire and Rescue Department is a high priority.
+The demands on the Fire and Rescue training academy continue to exceed the availability of resources.
+Fire and Rescue Department staff conducted a training facility needs assessment and feasibility study in collaboration with the Metropolitan Washington Airports Authority (MWAA) to evaluate the County's West Ox training complex and the possibility of developing a shared facility at Dulles International Airport.
+The study recommended significant enhancement and renovation of the West Ox site to include a new multifunction training facility and a Candidate Physical Abilities Testing (CPAT) facility.
+Since the completion of the MWAA study, a shared training facility at the Dulles site is no longer a viable option.
+Therefore, the Fire and Rescue Department is currently revising the training academy master plan to incorporate additional training capacity on the West Ox site as well as continuing to research other potential locations to meet the future training requirements of the Department.

 Long range plans for the Fire and Rescue Department include planning and developing future fire and rescue stations to meet the service needs of projected high commercial and residential growth areas throughout the County.
-The Fire and Rescue Department conducts research on response times and best practices in resource allocation to optimize service delivery and to prioritize the funding needs for new stations and for renovating or expanding existing stations.
-The anticipated expansion of the Dulles Metrorail into the Tyson's Corner area and along the Dulles Toll Road will impact the need to maintain fire and rescue response times and service levels in the Tyson's Corner, McLean and Reston areas.
+The Fire and Rescue Department conducts research on response times and best practices in resource allocation to optimize service delivery and to prioritize funding needs for new stations and for renovating or relocating existing stations.
+The Dulles Metrorail expansion and anticipated development in Tyson's Corner and along the Dulles Toll Road will impact the need to maintain fire and rescue response times and service levels in the McLean, Tyson's Corner, Reston and Herndon areas.